YoGurt31/FTC-DeCode-28516/README.md

 * Fixes [SkyStone issue #232](https://github.com/FIRST-Tech-Challenge/SkyStone/issues/232) and
   modifies bulk caching semantics to allow for cache-preserving MANUAL/AUTO transitions.
 * Improves performance when REV 2M distance sensor is unplugged
-* Improves readability of Toast messages on certain devices
+* Improves readability of Toast RoadRunner.messages on certain devices
 * Allows a Driver Station to connect to a Robot Controller after another has disconnected
 * Improves generation of fake serial numbers for UVC cameras which do not provide a real serial number
     * Previously some devices would assign such cameras a serial of `0:0` and fail to open and start streaming